Want to bring Girls in Tech Programming to your community?! Then start a Girls In Tech Chapter!

 Below is what you need to know about the process of opening a chapter.

-- Please fill out the below form so that we can learn more about you and how you’d like to get involved in the organization.
+- Please fill out the below form so that we can be altered to your interest

 - A member of the Girls in Tech Global team will reach out to you to begin the interview process.

-- After completing the interviewing phase, we will begin the onboarding phase where the Chapter Relations Manager will work with you to educate and train you on Girls in Tech’s core programming, recruitment practices, etc.
+- After completing the interviewing phase, we will begin the onboarding phase where the Director of Chapter Relations will work with you to educate and train you on Girls in Tech’s core programming, recruitment practices, etc.

-- The GIT Global team will work closely with you and your local team to ensure that your chapter grows to support the community in the most impactful way.
+- The Girls in Tech Global team will work closely with you and your local team to ensure that your chapter grows to support the community in the most impactful way.